 Where Can Elderly Volunteer?

-In addition, there are many opportunities to volunteer through federal agencies, including working in national parks, helping veterans, providing disaster relief, and aiding in conservation efforts.
+In addition, there are many opportunities to volunteer through a federal agency, including working in national parks across the United States, helping veterans, providing disaster relief, and aiding in conservation efforts.

 Senior Volunteer Opportunities Abroad